jgeumlek/MoltenGamepad/documentation/README.md

 This file describes the MG plugin system and offers a quick overview of what is needed to implement another driver for this project in C++.
 Please check the `gendev` documentation first to see if it already offers the needed functionality through its generic drivers.

+# socket.md

+Describes the protocol used for clients to connect to MoltenGamepad via its socket.